 Yautja Mating Habits and Reproduction

-Mating was said to be pleasurable and the females tended to be more aggressive in the act.
+Yautja mating was said to be pleasurable and the females tended to be more aggressive in the act.
 For regular Yautja, children were born similarly to mammals and did not hatch from eggs, as one might expect from a reptilian race.
-For the Hish-Qu-Ten, children were born in bigger groups and were called "spawnlings".
-The genderless Hish could have about seven children as average and taking care of them was often considered an annoyance.
 There are no cases of Predators mating with humans and this would be most likely impossible, although there has been sexual tension between a few individuals.
-For example, human Predator Machiko Noguchi fought with a small Predator nicknamed Shorty while both were almost naked, resembling a strange mating dance.
+In the War comic, Machiko fought Shorty while both were almost naked, and the lunge resembled the 1994 Topps "battle of the sexes" card.
+The novel treats that bout as an honor challenge, not mating.
 Scar Predator also had a weird affection for the human female Alexa Woods, but their sympathy was cut short by the Alien Queen.

 The Act of Childbirth